 There appear to be no likely imminent changes for section 3508, the provision in the tax law that provides qualified real estate agents (among others) with a statutory classification as independent contractors.
-However, several legislative proposals have been introduced that would change the worker classification rules for service providers who are not covered by section 3508.
-If and when tax reform is enacted, these changes could be considered.
+However, several legislative proposals have been introduced over the last few years that would change the worker classification rules for service providers who are not covered by section 3508.

 Federal Taxation Committee